ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 The command-line interface is still in demand today.
 It has several advantages over the graphical interface.
 For example, CLI does not require as many resources as GUI.
 CLI runs reliably on low-performance embedded computers as well as on powerful servers.
 If you use CLI to access the computer remotely, you can use a low bandwidth communication channel.
 The server will receive your commands in this case.

 The command-line interface has some disadvantages.
-Learning to use CLI effectively is a serious challenge.
+Learning to use CLI effectively is hard and takes time.
 You have to remember around a hundred commands.
 Each command has several modes that change its behavior.
 Therefore, you should keep in mind these modes too.
 It takes some time to remember at least a minimum set of commands for daily work.

 There is an option to make the command-line interface more user-friendly.
 You can give a hint to the user about available commands.
 It was done in the [**text-based interface**](https://en.wikipedia.org/wiki/Text-based_user_interface) (TUI).
 The interface uses [**box-drawing characters**](https://en.wikipedia.org/wiki/Box-drawing_character) along with alphanumeric symbols.
 The box-drawing characters display the graphic primitives on the screen.
 Primitives are lines, rectangles, triangles, etc. They guide the user about the available actions he can do with the application.